 - Sea salt and freshly ground pepper, to taste

-- Place pan on medium high heat.
+Place pan on medium high heat.
 Add pancetta, cook till crispy, set on paper towels and set aside.
-Add butter to pan with pancetta fat.
+Add olive oil to pan with pancetta fat.
 When melted add red peppers.

 MAY I PLEASE ASK A FAVOR?